 Sarah Hancock was a software engineer for IBM, Programart, and Compuware, Inc. She now expresses her love of the arts and support for education by serving on the board of several nonprofit organizations in Boston and the Berkshires.
 Sarah’s longstanding interest in yoga and meditation was always accompanied by a sense that scientific research would one day establish their efficacy, and result in a wide acceptance of the practices and their philosophical tenets.
 Learning of the research partnership between Kripalu’s Institute for Extraordinary Living and Harvard, Sarah immediately signed on as a supporter.
 She joined Kripalu’s Board in 2008 and now chairs the Finance Committee.
 Sarah divides her time between Boston and Lenox, Massachusetts.

 Timothy Henry has 25-plus years of national and international experience as a strategy execution and leadership consultant, working closely with executives to define and address business challenges.
 While Timothy’s initial focus was on developing practical approaches to define and execute company strategies, his ongoing study of what makes organizations successful led him to examine organizational culture and leadership development and identify the factors that support execution and superior performance.
 His passion is in helping to make good companies great, and working with leaders to define their legacies.
 Timothy is a founding member of Conscious Capitalism, a movement of business leaders at the forefront of defining business models for how companies can “do well and do good.”
 He earned an master’s degree in philosophy, politics, and economics, with a specialty in international economics, from Oxford University.
 Timothy is a frequent Kripalu guest and a depth student of many approaches to psychological and spiritual growth.
-The father of Kaylee and Michael and three wonderful stepchildren, Timothy, with his wife, Fabienne, divides his time between Lincoln, Massachusetts, and London.
+Timothy and his wife, Fabienne, live in Boston and London with their five children.

 Joan Kopperl has been an active public servant in the Berkshires for most of her life.
 She is a founding director of the Berkshire South Community Center, which opened the doors to its new building in 2002, and a longtime board member of the Stockbridge Bowl Association.
 In the 1970s, Joan chaired the Shadowbrook Committee, which successfully fought a state plan to turn Shadowbrook, the building Kripalu now occupies, into a state prison.
 When she lived in New York City, she served on the board of the Chamber Music Society of Lincoln Center while earning a master’s degree in clinical social work at NYU and Fordham.
 At various times, she has worked for the Berkshire Country Day School, the Boston Symphony Orchestra, and served on the Lenox Planning Board, and she is presently a trustee of the Robbins de Beaumont Foundation.
 Joan and her husband, Paul, live in West Stockbridge, Massachusetts, just over the hill from Kripalu.